-3. First three chapters/thirty pages and synopsis review - This is for you if you don't want a full editorial report but feel you need some idea of your work's "readiness".
+3. First three chapters/thirty pages and synopsis review - This is for you if you don't want a full editorial report but feel you need some idea of your work's readiness either for submitting to agents or for self-publishing.
 We'll write an editorial report of around 2000 words.
 This is a fixed cost of £180.00.

-4. Pitch critique - If you're not quite ready for any of the above but need some guidance as to whether your story concept is a go-er, send us your "elevator pitch" and up to two pages of a longer pitch... telling us about your story.
-We can do this for novels, novellas and screenplays.
-We'll mark it up using tracked changes and send you a page or so of notes.
-This is a fixed cost of £30 and is a new service in response to a request from a client (enthusiastic testimonial below).
+4. Pitch review - If you're not quite ready for any of the above but need some guidance as to whether your story concept is working, send us your "elevator pitch" of up to one A4 page, single spaced, telling us about your story.
+We'll mark it up using track changes and send you a page or so of notes.
+This is a fixed cost of £36.

 How it works:

-Get in touch with me and tell me about your project and which service you would like:
+Get in touch and tell us about your project and which service you would like:

 We offer a SELECTIVE service - so if we feel your work is not yet ready to benefit from our input, we'll let you know.
 This will necessitate complete honesty on our part, so please don't be offended if we decline to work on your MS. We will be able to offer some advice and point you in the direction of further help.